kamnev8823/laravel-redis-helper/README.md

 #### `RedisHashHelper` working with hash in Redis:

  1. Method `getAll` - get all values of key.
-If you set models collection in json, then you can decoded passing the second parameter `true` (default = false)
+If you set models collection in json, then you can decoded passing the second parameter `true` (default = false) and return Collection
  2. Method `get` - Get value on key.
 The first parameter is key, the second parameter is field(maybe model id), the third parameter is decoding json data (default = false).
  3. Method `set` - Set the string value of a hash field.
  4. Method `del` - Del one or more hash fields.
 The second parameter can be string or array.